Dr. Shakshuka

 Choose it for a casual Middle Eastern meal

-The verified brief is simple: Middle Eastern cuisine, casual dress, opening hours on most days.
+The brief is simple: Middle Eastern cuisine, casual dress, opening hours on most days.
 That makes Dr. Shakshuka a practical Tel Aviv option when the group wants an easygoing meal without needing to treat the occasion as formal.
-The casual-dress note matters because it sets expectations before you arrive: this is best approached as a relaxed stop in the city rather than a venue requiring a more polished plan.
+The casual-dress note matters because it sets expectations before you arrive: this works best as a relaxed stop in the city rather than a venue requiring a more polished plan.
 The Middle Eastern focus gives the restaurant a clear culinary identity, while the OAD Cheap Eats placement provides the outside recognition that can help distinguish it from other informal choices a visitor might be weighing.
 If you are comparing options, OCD Restaurant, Kishle Restaurant, or Milgo & Milbar may also be worth reviewing.

 Easy to fit into a Tel Aviv plan